-Also in the City, Daniel, while at KPF, worked on the design of The Pinnacle, an office tower of 1 million square feet, which on completion would create the tallest building in London’s Square Mile.
-His work focused on technical design and the design and detailing of the spiralling terraced roof and the lobby façades at the base of the building.
+Also in the City, Daniel worked on the design of The Pinnacle, an office tower of 1 million square feet, which would create the tallest building in the area.
+His work here focused on technical design and the design and detailing of the spiralling terraced roof and the lobby façades at the base of the building.

-Other projects of significance include the multi award-winning redevelopment of the listed 1930’s Unilever House on Victoria Embankment in London.

-Earlier project experience includes Stockley Park III, a new phase at Stockley Park business park including five new office buildings; and a public facilities building in Daventry designed for the local authority.
-His European projects include Nile House, a nine-storey office building that forms part of the River City Prague urban masterplan on a former railway yard in The Czech Republic.
+Other projects of significance include the multi award-winning redevelopment of the listed 1930’s Unilever House on Victoria Embankment in London, Stockley Park III, a new phase at Stockley Park business park that included five new office buildings, and a public facilities building in Daventry created for the Local Authority.
+In Europe, projects include Nile House, a nine-storey office building that forms part of the River City Prague masterplan that redeveloped a former railway yard in the Czech Republic.

-Daniel received both his RIBA Pt I Bachelor of Arts (Hons) in Architecture and his RIBA Pt II Diploma in Architecture from the University of Greenwich (UK) and his RIBA Pt III Professional Practice qualification from London’s South Bank University.
+Daniel received both his RIBA Pt I Bachelor of Arts (Hons) in Architecture and his RIBA Pt II Diploma in Architecture from the University of Greenwich and his RIBA Pt III Professional Practice qualification from London’s South Bank University.